Ordinary (film): Plot

-Iravi Kuttan Pillai,from Thrissur, is appointed in KSRTC as a bus conductor and is assigned Pathanamthitta – Gavi route for his first posting.
-Gavi is a picturesque small village inside the hilly reserve forest with a small local population, many of whom travels daily to Pathanamthitta for work.
-Situated near the reservoir of a dam, the village with its tranquillity of life, innocence of people and the beauty of the place charms him and he quickly adapts to his new life.
+Iravi Kuttan Pillai, from Thrissur, is appointed in KSRTC as a bus conductor and is assigned Pathanamthitta – Gavi route for his first posting.
+Gavi is a picturesque small village inside a forest with a small local population, many of whom travel daily to Pathanamthitta for work.
+Situated near the reservoir of a dam, the village charms him, and he quickly adapts to his new life.
 He befriends the locals and falls in love with a native of the village, Kalyani.

 Everything goes well for him, until one fateful day, the bus breaks down en route to Gavi.
 The passengers are provided with alternative transport and servicemen are called in for the repairs.
-The bus driver Suku,from Palakkad, gets drunk with a friend during the repairs, making him unable to drive.
+The bus driver Suku, from Palakkad, gets drunk with a friend during the repairs, making him unable to drive.
 Iravi has to replace him to take the bus back to Gavi, although unauthorized to do so.
 Dim lighting of the evening, fog and distractions from his conversations with Suku makes him late to see a person standing on road.
-The brakes are applied too late and the bus presumably hits him.
+The brakes are applied too late, and the bus presumably hits him.
 In the panic of the situation and unable to think straight, they send the bleeding victim in a pickup truck that arrived soon after.
-They lie about the accident and pretends it to be a hit-and-run, while the driver of the truck assures to take him to hospital.
+They lie about the accident, claiming it to be a hit-and-run, while the driver takes him to hospital.
 One of the bags of the victim gets misplaced and they take it with them.